r-azh/Fullstack_JS/Part3/excercise/Readme.md

 Generate a new id for the phonebook entry with the Math.random function.
 Use a big enough range for your random values so that the likelihood of creating duplicate ids is small.

 ## 3.6: Phonebook backend step 6
+Implement error handling for creating new entries.
+The request is not allowed to succeed, if:

+    The name or number is missing
+    The name already exists in the phonebook

+Respond to requests like these with the appropriate status code, and also send back information that explains the reason for the error, e.g.:

 # [Exercises 3.7.-3.8 ](https://fullstackopen.com/en/part3/node_js_and_express#exercises-3-7-3-8)